lokasenna9312/Fly_Force/README.md

    - Defeating enemies with the shield will not grant points.
    - Shield will be active for 1 second when respawned.
 It can be turned off manually too.

-4. Penalty System
+4. Points Deduction
-   - Points are deducted when the shield is activated.
+   - When the shield is activated.
-   - Points are deducted if a bullet or bomb leaves the screen without hitting any enemies.
+   - When a bullet or bomb leaves the screen without hitting any enemies.

 [ COPYRIGHT & CREDITS ]
 ------------------------------------------------------------
 0. License
-   This game is an original work by 'Lokasenna9312', developed using open-source resources, and is licensed under CC BY-SA 4.0.
+   This game is an original work by Lokasenna9312, developed using open-source resources, and is licensed under CC BY-SA 4.0.